atrapalis/atrapalis/README.md

-### Hi there 👋 I am Aris and this is my GitHub profile.
+### Hi there 👋

+I am Aris and this is my GitHub profile.
+I have spent a lot of time over the years learning C++/C# programming as a hobby by working on a custom video game engine, as well as other smaller projects.
+I have decided shared some of my work on libraries and tools that I have developed over the years.

+My biggest projects have been in C++, although I have now transitioned to using mainly C#.

 <!--
 **atrapalis/atrapalis** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.